lexoyo/jekyll-slideshow/README.md

 # Jekyll Slideshow

-Jekyll Slideshow is a slideshow solution to help you display your pictures in your website.
-This is mainly intended to embed slideshow in static websites, i.e. websites generated with [static website generators](https://www.staticgen.com/) such as [Jekyll](http://jekyllrb.com/) and [Silex](http://www.silex.me).
+Jekyll Slideshow helps you display your pictures in a website.
+It is mainly intended to embed slideshows in static websites, i.e. websites generated with [static website generators](https://www.staticgen.com/) such as [Jekyll](http://jekyllrb.com/) and [Silex](http://www.silex.me).

 You can use [Prose, a visual editor which plugs into Github](http://prose.io/) and host it on Github Pages for free.
+It is not a Jekyll plug-in but a set of layouts and collection.

 [Here is a demo](http://lexoyo.me/jekyll-slideshow/).